PrismarineJS/mineflayer/docs/api.md

 Particle Name, as defined in the [protocol](https://wiki.vg/Protocol#Particle)

-#### Particle.longDistance
+#### Particle.forceRender

-Determines whether or not to increase the particle distance
+Determines whether or not to force the rendering of a particle despite client particle settings and increases maximum view distance from 256 to 65536

 #### Particle.position